-The goal of the study, which is through the federally funded national research consortium, Pediatric Emergency Care Applied Research Network (PECARN), is to validate a test that will rapidly determine if an infection is bacterial or non-bacterial, thereby sparing many newborns from unnecessary antibiotics, invasive procedures (such as lumbar punctures) and hospitalizations, said Aaron Leetch, MD, assistant professor of emergency medicine and pediatrics and the study’s principal investigator at the UA Health Sciences.
+The goal of the study, which is through the federally funded national research consortium, Pediatric Emergency Care Applied Research Network (PECARN), is to validate a test that will rapidly determine if an infection is bacterial or non-bacterial, thereby sparing many newborns from unnecessary antibiotics, invasive procedures (such as lumbar punctures) and hospitalizations, said and the study’s principal investigator at the UA College of Medicine – Tucson.

 “The technology we are working to develop will help us shorten the hospital stay, avoid painful procedures and give a better answer for what is causing the fever.
 This will be the most important research on how to treat febrile infants with fever in the last 30 years,” said Dr. Leetch.

 Annually, about 500,000 babies ages 2 months or younger with high fever are taken to emergency departments across the country.
 Only 6 to 10 percent of these febrile infants will have an invasive or serious bacterial illness, such as urinary tract infections, bacterial meningitis or sepsis.
 The majority of these infants will have non-bacterial infections.